What is digital transformation and what does it mean for your business?

 In its essence, digital transformation is the process of using digital technologies to create new or modify the existing business processes and customer experiences.
 Companies launch digital transformation projects to meet the rapidly changing market requirements and address the evolving expectations of their customers.
 Digital transformation also helps to optimize and streamline internal processes.

 But digital transformation is more than just introducing a set of new technologies.
 It’s a change of business mindset and culture.

 As businesses move from paper-based, manual processes into spreadsheets and smart applications, digital transformation offers them the opportunity to reimagine how they do business and engage with customers.
 It allows companies to reinvent practically every area of business, from internal systems to customer interactions, to enable smarter decision-making and improve customer experiences with personalization.

 Read this article to learn what digital transformation can mean for your business and how other organizations have implemented it.

 Organizations launch digital transformation projects for many reasons, but the most significant one is this: they want to survive on the market.
 To do that, they need to understand how to merge technology with their business strategy.

 Enterprise leaders are prioritizing this goal today.
 According to the IDC, worldwide spending on technologies and services that foster digital transformation will reach $1.97 trillion in 2022.
-The report predicts that spending on digital transformation will grow steadily, achieving a five-year CAGR of 16.7% between 2017 and 2022.
+The report predicts that the expenses will grow steadily, achieving a five-year CAGR of 16.7% between 2017 and 2022.

 What is digital transformation and how companies use it to their advantage?